MirandaNet: an International Fellowship

 So in the light of this AI response, where will we be after the next three decades if Artificial Intelligence (AI) is developing so fast?
 How will the human race be impacted?
 This ChatGBT’s judgment offered all the disclaimers that we would expect?
 But this text would have taken me far longer to write and I would not, ironically, have been so full of praise for my own organisation.

-Of course I am so pleased that MirandaNet Fellows contribution to edtech knowledge will be archived at the British Library so, in fact, a human judgment has also been made about the value of the resources.
+Of course I am so pleased that MirandaNet Fellows contribution to edtech knowledge will be archived so, in fact, a human judgment has also been made about the value of the resources.

 How is the Knowledge Hub valuable to educators today?